luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Retrieval/Transfer-Setting/Tempering-to-Ambient.md

 This screen is mainly used to move pallets from tempering to ambient.

 ## <span style="color:skyblue; font-weight:bold">Validations</span>
-This section explains the validations for the whole proccess Unplanned Retrieval process (PKG)
+This section explains the validations for the whole process Transfer Setting
 - AGC is online. (**DMGroupController.STATUS_FLAG.ONLINE**)
 - Selected Station Number is NOT under suspend. (**DMStation.SUSPEND.OFF**)
 - Selected Station Number is available. (**DMStation.STATUS.NORMAL** and **DMMachine.STATUS_FLAG.ACTIVE**)